 Before cashing any check, it is important to contact an attorney who can investigate your case and determine your best course of action.
 You may be able to seek the policy payments you are owed through litigation.

 If you need help recovering life insurance money, we are here for you.
-Please contact the qualified and experienced attorneys at Oshman & Mirisola for a free, confidential, no-obligation consultation during which you can learn how recover the insurance money you deserve.
+Please contact the qualified and experienced attorneys at The Oshman Firm for a free, confidential, no-obligation consultation during which you can learn how recover the insurance money you deserve.